-This course is an off-timetable class dedicated to the actors of Kitsilano Theatre's major productions.
-Students will take part in Van Fest, musicals, and the major school productions.
-A fascination for performance, a willingness to give 100% and flexible schedule are required.
+This course is an off-timetable class dedicated to the actors and crew working on the technical elements (theatre and film audio, lighting and camera work) of Kitsilano Theatre's major productions.
+Students will take part in senior production, junior production, and the major school feature film productions.
+A fascination for performance, filmmaking, directing, travel, a willingness to give 100% and flexible schedule are required.